A twin error gauge for Kaczmarz's iterations: Background theory

 However, since this is unavailable, the methods work instead with the norm of the residual vector $\bb - \bA\,\bx_k$.
-One way to do so involves the trace of the \emph{influence matrix}, which is defined as $\bA \bA^\#_k$.
+One way to do so involves the trace of the \emph{influence matrix} $\bA \bA^\#_k$, where $\bx_k = \bA^\#_k \bb$ and $\bA^\#_k$ is the action of Kaczmarz's method.
 The trace of this matrix features in many stopping rules.
 For iterative regularization methods the trace is often estimated by means of a Monte Carlo approach as proposed in \cite{Girard89} and \cite{SantosPierro03}.
+This is done using a normally distributed random vector $\boldsymbol{\xi}_0$, which is used as an initial guess for Kaczmarz's method applied to the system $\bA \boldsymbol{\xi} = \zero$.
+The inner product of $\boldsymbol{\xi}_0$ with the iterate $\boldsymbol{\xi}_k$ provides the trace estimate.
+Employing the quadratic form identity \cite[Thm.~5.2a]{rencher}, it can be shown that

+A Monte Carlo method typically draws many samples to estimate a quantity.
+However, each sample would require another instance of Kaczmarz's method, quickly becoming very expensive.
+In practice often only a single sample is drawn.

-We can now summarize the three statistical stopping rules used in this work.
+We can now summarize the three statistical stopping rules that we compare with in this work.
 In the \emph{unbiased predictive risk estimation} (UPRE) method we find the $k$ that minimizes the expected prediction estimation error norm $\mathbb{E}( \| \prederr_k \|^2 )$.
 This is done by minimizing the quantity

 The \emph{generalized cross validation} (GCV) method also seeks to minimize the expected prediction error, and it does so without the need for the noise's standard deviation~$\std$.
 Here we find the $k$ that minimizes